ItsNgaDoan/nz-trade-resilience-analysis/README.md

 ## Key Findings

+### 1. New Zealand is highly dependent on a small group

+- Over **80% of imports consistently come from a small set of partners**
+- Key imports include machinery, transport, fuel, and chemicals

+While many of these partners are supported by **Free Trade Agreements**, this concentration introduces **systemic risk**:
+- Policy changes
+- Supply chain disruptions
+- Geopolitical or environmental shocks

-### 1. Trade partners can be segmented into distinct groups
+### 2. Trade relationships can be segmented into four distinct groups

-Across 150+ countries, trade relationships were grouped into **four clusters** based on shared characteristics:
+Using clustering, 150+ countries were grouped based on shared trade characteristics:

 - **Primary Partners**
   High import share, strong economies, and stable — e.g., China, Australia, USA